-In subsequent centuries, the political role of the monastery fell, and buildings were also destroyed.
-It was not until the eighteenth century that the Benedictine community began to flourish again and rebuilt the monastery complex in the baroque style that took place in 1760-1797.
-In 1773, after the first partition of Poland, Mogilno was under Prussian rule, and the new authorities took over the monastery property.
-In 1833, the monastery was completely closed, and the buildings were given to local Catholics and Protestants for school.
-After 1880, the monastery housed a hospital, whereby the church still served as a parish.
-In 1934, the renovation was carried out, while during the Second World War German Nazis placed in it a transit camp, a prisoner-of-war camp, a prison for Jews, and a hospital.
-In the 1970s, archaeological and historical research was carried out at the monastery, and the building was renovated.
+In 1773, after the first partition of Poland, Mogilno was under Prussian rule, the authorities of which forbade joining the novitiate.
+In 1833 the abbey was completely closed, and the buildings were given to local Catholics and Protestants for a school.
+After 1880, the monastery housed a hospital, although the church still served as a parish.
+In 1934 the monument was renovated, and during World War II, the German Nazis set up there a prisoner-of-war camp, a prison for Jewish women and a hospital.
+In the 1970s, archaeological and historical researches were undertaken in the abbey, and the monument was renovated.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.

 Konieczka-Śliwińska D., Życie codzienne opactwa benedyktynów w Mogilnie.
 Zarys problematyki, “Nasza Przeszłość”, t.
 88, 1997.

 Kowalski Z., Gotyk wielkopolski.
 Architektura sakralna XIII-XVI wieku, Poznań 2010.

 Świechowski Z., Architektura romańska w Polsce, Warszawa 2000.

 Świechowski Z., Sztuka romańska w Polsce, Warszawa 1990.

 Tomala J., Murowana architektura romańska i gotycka w Wielkopolsce, tom 1, architektura sakralna, Kalisz 2007.